katawura/am-strap/README.md

     @import "./bower_components/am-strap/all";

 Alternatively you can import individual modules.
 They are all stand-alone files with no dependencies.
 Each module requires a config map and includes fallback settings.
-To customise a module, simply declare it's config map using your own values.
+To customise a module, simplys declare it's config map using your own values.
 In config maps, all dimension keys accept rem, em and px while color keys accept rgba, rgb, hex and named values.

 <a name="grid"></a>
 ## Grid